DavesCodeMusings/CloudPi/docs/configure-ssl.md

 >The procedure for using SSL changed significantly starting with Portainer version 2.9.
 If you need to troubleshoot the configuration, be wary of anything that tells you to use command-line options for the container.
 This is the old way of doing things.
 It works, but it's more difficult and error prone.

 ## Trusting the Certificate
 With any self-signed certificate, your browser will complain about the issuer not being trusted.
 With Firefox, you can add an exception pretty easily.
-With some browsers it's just a click or two, with others it's a little harder.
+With Firefox it's just a click or two, with Edge and others it's a little harder.

 Below is what I've found that works.